fermyon/developer/content/spin/dynamic-configuration.md

 ### Key Value Store Runtime Configuration

-By default, keys and values will be stored in a SQLite database embedded in Spin.
-However, the Spin runtime configuration file (runtime-config.toml) can be updated to not only modify the SQLite configuration but also choose to use an different backing store.
-Right now, the only store options are the embedded SQLite database or an external Redis database.
-The following is the default `runtime-config.toml` for the default key-value store.
+Spin provides built-in key-value storage.
+This storage is backed by an SQLite database embedded in Spin by default.
+However, the Spin runtime configuration file (runtime-config.toml) can be updated to not only modify the SQLite configuration but also choose to use a different backing store.
+The only store options are the embedded SQLite database or an external Redis database.
+The following is an example of how an application's `runtime-config.toml` file can be configured for the single default key-value store option.

 ```toml